cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * ExceptionPropagator for customising the propagation of cached exception
   * backgroundRefresh and sharpExpiry moved to CacheBuilder and documented
   * Switching on eternal will not cache exceptions forever
+  * honor keepDataAfterExpired(false) correctly and remove expired entries from the cache

 Statistics: